SmartAG-Team/CDIP-ChatGLM3/README.md

 Alternatively, if you wish to generate specific images, you can modify the `fig{num}()` function in the script to specify which image you would like to generate.

 Please ensure that all the required data files are available before running the image generation code.
-All generated images, including those created using Vision, will be stored in the `./fig` directory for easy access and further use.
+All generated images, including those created using Visio, will be stored in the `./fig` directory for easy access and further use.